 The list is endless.
 No matter what your passion, you can find a way to inculcate photography into it, and there is always a need to capable shutterbugs in various media outlets around the country.

-Then there is this interview with Alexander Prel, who is the Sales Manager of famed international lens-maker Carl Zeiss’s German operations.
+This interview with Alexander Prel, who is the Sales Manager of famed international lens-maker Carl Zeiss’s German operations.
 When asked about the state of the Indian market he said, “I see the Indian market as a very dynamic and important market.
 The users here are very interested in new technologies and new products and are very keen on trying, testing and using new things.
 Recently, it has become very important for us to do workshops to give the people the possibility to try out our products and also to compare them to other offerings that we have, and we are happy that our products are getting a very good response in the Indian market.”

 He was also quizzed on the changes in the market here, to which he responded, “Since I have been travelling to India over the last 5 years, I have seen some big changes.
 I have seen the awareness increasing for more professional lenses and also an increase in demand for manual focus lenses.
 Additionally, I have seen a merge between photo and cine (video) lenses.
 This is both in terms of demand for applications and also business-wise (from dealers).
 People who were doing only still photography in the past are now also shooting video, hence, they are demanding lenses, that can do both.
 This is not only an Indian trend but a global trend, but this trend has become very strong in the Indian market in the last two years.”